primatejs/primate/docs/modules/frameworks.md

 # Frontend frameworks

 Being a backend framework, Primate isn't tied to any specific frontend framework.
-The core framework comes along with the [`html`][html] handler in order to serve pure HTML directly from the route, and the [`view`][view] handler to load `.html` files from the `components` directory.
+The core framework comes along with the [`view`][view] handler that loads `html` files from the `components` directory.
 Additionally, there are officially supported modules that cover popular frontend frameworks.
 When loaded, they extend the `view` with support for additional file extensions.

 Those frameworks come with different capabilities, like server-side rendering (SRR), hydration and support for the [liveview](liveview) module, turning your